Advisor: Dr. Sara Rathburn

 Cottonwood floodplain forests are disturbance-driven ecosystems whose establishment is dependent on channel change induced by sediment-laden floods.
 Across the Colorado River Basin, these forests are declining as dam-induced regulation alters hydrologic regimes and impounds sediment.
 Additional disconnects between upstream and downstream land and water management, as well as a gap in understanding of the importance of sediment derived from headwater erosion for downstream ecosystem management, put downstream riparian forests at further risk.

-My research will test the hypothesis that establishment of cottonwood floodplain forests along the Yampa River in Dinosaur is the result of extreme erosion in headwater tributaries that delivered a large volume of legacy sediment to the Yampa from the late 19th to mid-20th century.
+My research will test the hypothesis that establishment of cottonwood floodplain forests along the Yampa and Green Rivers in Dinosaur National Monument and Canyonlands National Park is the result of extreme erosion in headwater tributaries that delivered a large volume of legacy sediment to the Yampa from the late 19th to mid-20th century.
 Study results have important ramifications for land management and future development throughout the West.
 Overall, this research seeks to establish and highlight the importance of basin-wide sediment management for the maintenance and management of riparian forests and advance understanding of watersheds as connected systems.